 - Select Change under Change date and time and update it with the current date and time.

 - Click the dialog box under Time zone to check your time zone.

 Restart your VPN and check if the issue is solved.

 4] Install the latest version of your VPN

 Update your VPN software on your computer to the latest version.
 Otherwise, reinstall the VPN client software again.
 It’s an excellent fix.
 Follow these steps to fix it:

-- Right-click on your installed VPN client > select Uninstall.
+- Locate and right-click on your installed VPN client > select Uninstall.

 - Visit the official VPN website after you’ve uninstalled it to download the newest version of the software.